US consumers less upbeat about economy: survey

 "While consumers are ending 2018 on a strong note, back-to-back declines in Expectations are reflective of an increasing concern that the pace of economic growth will begin moderating in the first half of 2019," said Lynn Franco, the Conference Board's director of economic indicators.

-Analysts note that the decline reflects the falling stock market, which has erased all of the 2018 gains in just the last few weeks, and declined again early Thursday.
+Analysts note that the decline reflects the falling stock market, which has erased all of the 2018 gains in just the last few weeks, and declined again Thursday, by midday returning most of the one-day gains won on Wednesday.

+Economist David Deull with IHS Markit said the decline in the confidence index was the largest drop since July 2015.

+While the government shutdown was not yet a factor he warned that if it "is prolonged with continued political bickering, consumer confidence could head further south."

 Despite a strong labor market, consumers' feelings about six months in the future have been moderating, indicating a sense the economy may have peaked.